ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/beta/context-menu.html.markdown

 <td width="15">
 </td>
 <td width="779">
     This is where you can prefill your list/dropdown widgets either manually or by importing a CSV list stored as a resource.
-See [Prefill](/developers/user-guide/product-guide/widget-properties-events/prefill) or by code, see [Context Menu](/developers/user-guide/scripting-apis/client-scripting-overview/scripting-with-javascript/widget-reading-writing/widget-content-reading-and-writing/context-menu2)
+See <a href="/developers/user-guide/product-guide/widget-properties-events/prefill">Prefill</a> or by code, see <a href="/developers/user-guide/scripting-apis/client-scripting-overview/scripting-with-javascript/widget-reading-writing/widget-content-reading-and-writing/context-menu2">Context Menu</a>

 </td>
 </tr>